Skip to content

 • You don't need to import types like Command or CommandContext.

-• The ctx parameter in the run function automatically gets the correct type, derived from the options definition.
+• The ctx parameter in the run function automatically gets the correct type, derived from the args definition.

 • Accessing ctx.values.optionName provides type safety and autocompletion based on the option's type and whether it has a default.

-• Options with a default are typed as T.
+• Options with a default (like age) are typed simply as T.

 This approach significantly simplifies creating type-safe CLIs with Gunshi.